-In springtime we put so much work into creating our ideal garden beds…weeding, tilling, soil amendments, etc. This can be back breaking, but we are driven by the vision we have of a full heathy garden and a bountiful harvest.
+In springtime we put so much work into creating our ideal garden beds…weeding, tilling, soil amendments, etc. This can be back breaking, but we are driven by the vision we have of a full, heathy garden and a bountiful harvest.
 When this vision gets destroyed by fungal or viral plant diseases, it can feel devastating.
-One such devastating viral disease is spinach beat curly top.
+One such devastating viral disease is spinach beet curly top.
 Continue reading for information on beet curly top virus in spinach.

 Spinach Beet Curly Top Info

 Curly top spinach disease is a Curtovirus that affects many plants besides just spinach.
 Certain herbs and even specific weeds are all susceptible to spinach beet curly top infections, as are:

 This viral infection is spread from plant to plant by the beet leafhopper.
 When leafhoppers feed on infected plants, they get the virus on their mouthparts and spread it to the next plant they feed on.

 Curly top spinach disease occurs in hot, arid regions.
 It is most prevalent in the western half of the United States.
 Arizona, specifically, has had many serious beet and spinach crop failures due to beet curly top virus.
 Symptoms of this disease appear within 7to 14 days of infection.
 These symptoms include chlorotic or pale foliage, puckered, stunted, curled, or distorted foliage.
 Infected leaves may also develop purple veining.
 As the disease progresses, infected plants will wilt and die.

 Treating Spinach Plants with Beet Curly Top Virus

 Unfortunately, there are no treatments for infected spinach plants with beet curly top.
 If the disease is discovered, plants should be dug up and destroyed immediately to reduce the risk of spreading the virus.
 Prevention is the only helpful course of action to defend plants against spinach beet curly top infections.
 There are also no spinach varieties which are resistant to this disease.